-There are a number of Simple Authentication and Security Layer (SASL) mechanisms defined in various RFCs and IETF drafts.
-This section details the standard mechanisms that the PingDirectory Server supports.
+There are several Simple Authentication and Security Layer (SASL) mechanisms defined in various RFCs and IETF drafts.
+This section details the standard mechanisms that the PingDirectory server supports.

 - LDAP simple authentication only allows you to identify the client by providing the distinguished name (DN) of the entry for their account.
 The PLAIN SASL mechanism allows you to identify the client with either a username or a DN.